The benefits of food on our health

 Other beneficial foods are fruit and vegetables, lean meat, poultry, eggs, low-fat dairy products and pulses (for example, peas, beans and lentils).
 Try to avoid drinks containing alcohol and caffeine.
 Alcohol acts as a depressant on the nervous system; excess caffeine can lead to palpitations, rapid breathing and disturbed sleep.

-Foods to help increase the body’s defence system
+Foods to help increase the body’s defense system

 The immune system helps protect the body from bacteria and viruses.
 Research has proven that a diet low in vitamin C, zinc and beta-carotene reduces the body’s ability to fight invasions from hostile organisms.
 Foods that are high in vitamin C are citrus fruit and berries.
 Foods that are a rich source of zinc include oysters, liver, pumpkin seeds, red meat and sardines.
 Beta-carotene rich foods include sweet potatoes, carrots, apricots and oranges.